-A. A good relationship with your oncologist can make a tremendous difference in how you cope with your cancer and treatment.
-However, he or she is only one member of your medical team.
+A. A strong relationship with your oncologist can make a tremendous difference in how you cope with your cancer and treatment.
+However, she is only one member of your medical team.
 If you are not able to communicate directly with this person, try talking to a nurse, nurse practitioner or social worker associated with your oncologist’s practice.
 Someone else may be able to meet your needs.

 Q. I’m a newly diagnosed patient.
 Are clinical trials an option for me?